Search for celebrities on Ancestry.com!Ross Meredith

 Agnes L. Knight died at her home at the Sequoias in Portola Valley on May 14.
 She was 90.

 Mrs. Knight was born in La Porte, Indiana.
-She graduated from Smith College in 1931, and in 1934, married Harry W. Knight.
+She graduated from Smith College in 1931, and in 1934, marriage Harry W. Knight.
 During her life, Mrs. Knight lived in Menlo Park; New Canaan, Connecticut; and Vero Beach, Florida.

 She was preceded in death by Mr. Knight, her husband of 60 years.
 Mrs. Knight is survived by her sons Kirk L. Knight of Portola Valley and Harry W. Knight Jr. of Palo Alto; and her grandchildren Rodney Knight and Kristina Knight, both of Portola Valley.

-Private interment services were held at Alta Mesa Memorial Park in Palo Alto, with arrangements through Crippen & Flynn.
+Private Interment services were held at Alta Mesa Memorial Park in Palo Alto, with arrangements through Crippen & Flynn.

 Marie Barbariol